-Manage all masks and shapes for the current image.
+Manage all drawn masks and shapes for the current image.

 This module can be used to create, rename, edit and delete shapes.
 You can add shapes to and remove shapes from a mask, group shapes together, and combine them using set operators.